Today, I will expose the truth on CBD oil and alcoholism in terms of the power this powerful natural substance has against alcohol addiction.

 It can get you, and when it gets you, it has you.
 You have no control over yourself because IT is in control.

 Before I start examining the impact alcohol has on your body and brain, let’s take a look at some really worrying statistic facts.

-The World Health Organization (WHO) estimates that 3.3 million people die every single year from alcohol related causes.
+The World Health Organization (WHO) estimates that 3.3 million people die every single year from alcohol-related causes.
 Alcohol-related deaths make up nearly 6% of all global deaths per year.
-In addition to that, more that 5.1% of diseases or injuries worldwide are attributed to alcohol.
+In addition to that, more than 5.1% of diseases or injuries worldwide are attributed to alcohol.